-UPDATE: Sergeant Hugh Barry was acquitted on all counts by Justice Robert A. Neary of New York State Supreme Court.
+UPDATE: Not guilty!
+Sergeant Hugh Barry was acquitted on all counts by Justice Robert A. Neary of New York State Supreme Court.
+Thank you so much for your support.

 On February 15, 2018, Sgt.
 Hugh Barry of the NYPD was found not guilty on all counts involving the shooting death of a mentally ill Bronx woman.